googleapis/api-linter/docs/rules/0203/field-behavior-required.md

 # Field Behavior Required

-This rule enforces that each field has a `google.api.field_behavior` annotation with valid values, as mandated by [AIP-203][]
+This rule enforces that each field in a message used in a request has a `google.api.field_behavior` annotation with valid values, as mandated by [AIP-203][].

 ## Details